Write perfect custody notes in 3 minutes — Try CustodyNote FreeStart Free Trial

 Pricing and trial

 CustodyNote offers a free 30-day trial with all features enabled, including LAA billing fields and fee calculation.
-After the trial, £9.99/month (early access pricing).
+After the trial, £15.99/month.
 No credit card required.
 See full pricing details.

 Attendance notes that support your LAA claims.